peteseibel/retention-data-pipeline/README.md

     `export EDW_PASSWORD="password"`

     `export RESTCLIENTS_SWS_OAUTH_BEARER="token"`

 2. Build and start the container

     `docker-compose up -d --build`

-    Note: This step currently takes longer than it needs to, installing packages for R can be streamlined.

 3. Connect to the container.
     Get the container id and connect to the shell on that container